adfras/LitSearchTemplate/README.md

 ## Configuring a Search

 1. **Choose a profile or edit the plan**
-   - Use the built-in `--profile social-vr-individual-diff` or supply your own topic; the orchestrator will auto-generate sensible OpenAlex queries (or you can edit `config/search_plan.json` directly).
+   - Use one of the provided profiles or supply your own topic; the orchestrator will auto-generate sensible OpenAlex queries (or you can edit `config/search_plan.json` directly).
-- Add `--require TERM` flags to force keywords into the title/abstract filter.
-When omitted, the script injects "virtual reality" if the topic contains it.
+- Add `--require TERM` flags to force keywords into the title/abstract filter when you need hard keyword constraints.
 - Use `--require-near TERM_A TERM_B` to keep only records where the two terms appear within `--near-window` characters (default 120) of one another in the title/abstract.
 Repeat the flag for multiple pairs.
 - Required keywords automatically seed focused OpenAlex queries (AND pairs and grouped clauses), so you don’t need to hand-write matching `--extra-query` strings for core concepts.
 - Supply `--providers openalex crossref semantic_scholar serper_scholar core arxiv doaj` (default) or a custom subset to control which free indexes contribute results.
 When relying on Google Scholar only, combine `--providers serper_scholar` with extra queries to keep `query.max_results` fed while pagination walks additional pages; including `arxiv` or `openalex` unlocks their open-access hints so the downloader can grab PDFs without scraping.